Tab-Isha/FAQs-system/README.md

 Edit
 - http://localhost:3000/api/faqs
 - http://localhost:3000/api/faqs?lang=hi
-This will return a list of FAQs.
+- This will return a list of FAQs.

 - Description: Fetches all FAQs.
 The response can be in multiple languages depending on the lang query parameter.
-- Query Parameters:
-lang (optional): Language code for the FAQ (default is en).
-Supported languages: en, hi, bn.
-Response: A JSON array of FAQ.

 ## Acknowledgments
 MongoDB for database management.